UK data protection: Important basics

 We live in a data-rich world.

+In our fast-developing technological era, we find ourselves swimming in a sea of data.
+From personal information shared on social media to sensitive business records stored in the cloud, data surrounds us.
 Sometimes, data protection can seem like unhelpful red tape.
 At other times, it is critical to cultivating a trustworthy reputation.
-Either way, organisations face data protection challenges in various spheres – including employment and commercial practice.
+Either way, organisations face data protection challenges in various spheres, including employment and commercial practice.

-Below is a whistle-stop tour of key concepts to keep you grounded as you navigate an evolving and complex field.
+Below are key concepts to keep you grounded as we navigate an evolving and complex field.

-Types of personal data that are considered particularly sensitive are governed by different rules – and known as “special category data”.
-This is increasingly relevant as many organisations seek to understand and reflect their stakeholders’ diversity, and grapple with new levels of health disclosures.
+Types of personal data that are considered particularly sensitive are known as special category data and are governed by different rules.
+Examples are health records, racial or ethnic origin, religious beliefs, sexual orientation and biometric data.
+This is increasingly relevant as many organisations seek to understand and reflect their stakeholders’ diversity and grapple with new levels of health disclosures.

-Data subjects have several specific rights – the most popular being the subject access request, i.e., where individuals can ask for information about how their data has been processed, and for access to, or copies of, the data involved.
+Data subjects have several specific rights – the most popular being the data subject access request (“DSAR”), where individuals may ask for information about how their data has been processed, and for access to, and copies of, their personal data held by an organisation.

-Privacy notices are a result of another key right – the right to be provided with information about data processing in a “concise, transparent, intelligible and easily accessible form, using clear and plain language”.
+Data subjects have a right to be provided with information about data processing in a concise, transparent, intelligible and easily accessible form, using clear and plain language.

-Other rights include the right to rectification, erasure and to object to and/or restrict processing – which are all routes for individuals to raise concerns about the retention of their data, and the appropriateness and accuracy of its processing.
+Other rights include the right to rectification, erasure, and to object to and/or restrict processing.
+These are all routes for individuals to raise concerns about the retention of their data, and the appropriateness and accuracy of its processing.

-The right to data portability is a relatively obscure right designed to allow individuals to move their data between organisations freely.
+The right to data portability is a relatively obscure right designed to allow individuals to request that their data is in a structured, machine-readable format to move it elsewhere.

 Security